 - The address of the principal office either inside of or outside of South Carolina

 The next step is getting your employer identification number, or EIN.
 This is a unique, nine-digit number the IRS assigns to your nonprofit.
 All nonprofits need to apply for this number, even if not planning to bring employees on board.
 The EIN is required by banks in order to open a bank account.
 It's also required to apply for your nonprofit's 501(c)(3) status.
 You also need the EIN to file IRS tax returns.

 Establish Good Recordkeeping Practices

 Many official documents will be required to launch and run your nonprofit.
 Organizing and storing these documents in one place is ideal.
 It helps to establish a policy on maintaining documents for your nonprofit from the very beginning.

 If you need help with starting a nonprofit in SC, you can post your legal need on UpCounsel's marketplace.
 UpCounsel accepts only the top 5 percent of lawyers to its site.
-Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Stripe, and Twilio.
+Lawyers on UpCounsel come from law schools such as Harvard Law and Yale Law and average 14 years of legal experience, including work with or on behalf of companies like Google, Menlo Ventures, and Airbnb.